yashsinha1611/sfdocs_Build_AI/docs/Integrations/nginx/nginx_instance.md

-# Monitoring Nginx on Instances
+# Monitor Nginx on Instances

 ## Overview